 3. If you are lying in your relationship, don’t

 One of the ways to put effort is to be honest with your partner.
-Often, for small and big reasons, you will find yourself thinking that not telling your partner or lying will be a better idea.
+Often, for small and big reasons, you will find yourself thinking that not telling something to your partner or lying to them is a better idea.
 Stop right there.
-No matter how much you can justify it, dishonesty is universally considered a red flag.
-Then, why do it to the one person you love the most?
+No matter how much you justify it, dishonesty is universally considered a red flag.
+Then why do it to the one person you love the most?

 In fact, statistics indicate that there is at least one incident of infidelity in 40% of unmarried and 25% of married couples in the US.
 This is also the reason behind up to 40% of total divorces.
 If you know that you want to explore, go out there and explore.
 Don’t commit.
 Just be honest about what you want, with yourself and with your partner.
 Psychotherapist Dr. Aman Bhonsle says, “They will keep telling you that it’s all innocent, and they are just “having some fun”.
 Why do they need to have fun at the expense of your feelings and respect?”